TERREMEMBER/znbase/docs/content/v2.0/reference/configuration/default-ports.md

 You can access the Prometheus server on port `9090` of the Platform node, and you can see the list of targets at the `http://<yugaware-ip>:9090/targets`.
 In particular, note port `9300` for node level metrics.

-For a quick tutorial on using Prometheus with YugabyteDB, see [Observability with Prometheus](../../../explore/observability).
+For a quick tutorial on using Prometheus with ZNbaseDB, see [Observability with Prometheus](../../../explore/observability).

 ### Servers